umbraco/UmbracoDocs/umbraco-cloud/release-notes/2023-06-releasenotes.md

 Whether you prefer the default order or wish to switch to the "left-to-right" model, the choice is now in your hands.

 ## All Project Sub-Pages Upgraded
 Great news!
-With the recent migration of the Certificates page to our new front-end tech stack, all project sub-pages of Umbraco Cloud have now been successfully converted.
+With the recent migration of the Certificates page to our new front-end tech stack, all project sub-pages have now been successfully converted.
 This transition marks an important milestone in our ongoing efforts to improve the overall user experience in the Umbraco Cloud Portal.

 ![Certificates](images/Certificates.gif)